savvyspoon/DetectionMatrix/README.md

   - **Solution**: Install a C compiler as mentioned in the prerequisites section.
 Alternatively, use Docker which already has all dependencies configured.

 - **Windows-specific**: If you're having issues with MinGW or MSYS2, consider using Docker or WSL (Windows Subsystem for Linux) for a smoother experience.

+- **Docker build stalling**: If the Docker build hangs, ensure you're using the correct Go version (1.23, not 1.24) in the Dockerfile.

+- **Apple Silicon/ARM64**: Use the `./docker-build.sh` script which automatically detects and handles ARM64 architecture.

 ## Contributing